 With the demand for wood expected to triple by 2050, there is an enormous business benefit of managing forests in a sustainable way, making sure they continue to provide us with sustainable timber.

-Our CEO Ben Gunneberg addressed this growing demand in sustainably sourced materials in two sessions at ‘Sustainability in Packaging Asia 2020’, a virtual event taking place from 21-24 September.
+Our CEO Ben Gunneberg will address this growing demand in sustainably sourced materials in two sessions at ‘Sustainability in Packaging Asia 2020’, a virtual event taking place from 21-24 September.

-A panel discussion on 23 September highlighted how policies, regulations and voluntary systems can accelerate the circular economy.
-Ben and other panellists from the entire supply chain debated how regulations should be set and what we can learn from existing regulations globally.
+A panel discussion on 23 September will highlight how policies, regulations and voluntary systems can accelerate the circular economy.
+Ben and other panellists from the entire supply chain will debate how regulations should be set and what we can learn from existing regulations globally.

-In a second session on the same day, Ben spoke about the importance of sustainably managed forests for a sustainable packaging industry, and how wood-fibre packaging procurement policies can support companies in meeting their sustainability targets.
+In a second session on the same day, Ben will speak about the importance of sustainably managed forests for a sustainable packaging industry, and how wood-fibre packaging procurement policies can support companies in meeting their sustainability targets.

 Making the most of our forests – by managing them sustainably